laravel/nova-docs/4.0/resources/fields.md

 ## Computed Fields

-In addition to displaying fields that are associated with columns in your database, Nova allows you to create "computed fields".
+In addition to displaying fields that are directly associated with columns in your database, Nova allows you to create "computed fields".
 Computed fields may be used to display computed values that are not associated with a database column.
 Since they are not associated with a database column, computed fields may not be `sortable`.
 These fields may be created by passing a callable (instead of a column name) as the second argument to the field's `make` method:

 ```php
 Text::make('Name', function () {